-15.4 Are employers entitled to process information on an employee's COVID-19 vaccination status?
+15.4 Are employers entitled to process information on an employee's attendance in office (e.g., to monitor compliance with any internal return-to-office policies)?

-Yes, as long as an employment agreement exists that includes a "Personal Data Protection" clause by which employer is entitled to process employees' sensitive personal data.
+Yes, as long as an employment agreement exists that includes a data protection clause, by which an employer is entitled to monitor employees' attendance in office as a result of its internal policies and such policies are duly presented to employees.